Migrate your MySQL database by using import and export

 Create an empty database on the Azure Database for MySQL server where you want to migrate the data.
 Use a tool such as MySQL Workbench, Toad, or Navicat to create the database.
 The database can have the same name as the database that contains the dumped data, or you can create a database with a different name.

-To get connected, locate the connection information on the Properties pane in Azure Database for MySQL.
+To get connected, locate the connection information in the Overview of your Azure Database for MySQL.

 Add the connection information to MySQL Workbench.